alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 ## Add spend data

 Central and local government bodies (including NHS) must publish the details of their expenditure transactions every month.
-This guidance explains how to add these details to data.gov.uk.
+This guidance explains how to add these details to the data.gov.uk directory.

 ### About spend data

-Central government must publish spend data one month in arrears.
+Central government must publish spend data every month in arrears.
 HM Treasury provides [advice on publishing spend over £25,000](https://www.gov.uk/government/publications/guidance-for-publishing-spend-over-25000), including templates and published examples.

 Local government must publish information every month or as soon as it becomes available.
 The [local government transparency code](https://www.gov.uk/government/publications/local-government-transparency-code-2015) explains what local authorities should publish and when.